voblarulit/project1/Discord-C2/README.md

 **SYNOPSIS**

-Using a Discord bot along with discords API and a webhook to Act as a Command and Control Platform.
+Using a Discord bot along with discords API and Powershell to Act as a Command and Control Platform.

 **INFORMATION**

-This script uses a discord bot along with discords API and a webhook to create a chat that can control a windows pc.
+This script uses a discord bot along with discords API to create a server channel that can control a windows pc.
 Every 10 seconds it will check for a new message in chat and interpret it as a custom command / module in powershell.

 **Demo** (using .vbs stager and python bot)